The Modulator is the Ableton controller I always dreamed of. I designed and developed it over a 2-years project as part of my live techno set.

 7. Automated Default Value

-- Modulate any parameter in Ableton and blend it back into its automation smoothly
+- Modulate any parameter in Ableton and blend it back into an automation smoothly

-The Modulator hosts 16 very special knobs: they are analogue potentiometers, but continuous and endless!
+The Modulator uses 16 very special knobs: they are analogue potentiometers, but continuous and endless!
 You didn’t know they exist?
-We neither and the internet as well!
-That is why we documented our journey and our research about them on Github.
+Neither did I and most parts of the internet!
+That is why we documented our journey and our research on them on Github and gave talks about it:

 The Process